COVID-19: Faulty Logic, Distorted Perspectives

 Tom Jefferson, Carl Heneghan

-The Lord Bertrand Russel was always critical of induction, the everyday logic which was first systematised by Francis Bacon, first Lord Verulam.
+The Lord Bertrand Russell was always critical of induction, the everyday logic which was first systematised by Francis Bacon, first Lord Verulam.

 According to induction, science could be founded on repeated observations.
 Particulars observed repeatedly (such as white swans) could lead to general principles (all swans are white).
 All swans are not white and induction and its limits are particularly dangerous, if ignored.